fukamachi/clack/README.markdown

 ### 2. Clone

-Download Clack, cl-annot and macro-utils from their repository and make sure they are in `~/lisp/systems/`.
+Download Clack and cl-annot from their repository and make sure they are in `~/lisp/systems/`.

     $ cd ~/lisp/systems
     $ git clone git://github.com/fukamachi/clack
     $ git clone git://github.com/arielnetworks/cl-annot
-    $ git clone git://github.com/arielnetworks/macro-utils

 ### 3. Load